regulatorystudies/Reg-Stats/dashboard-two/README.md

 ```

 To-do
-- Convert utilis and style to python
-- Create notebook to replicate static plot
+- Add snippet that will download the plot into png and pdf format to check logo
-- resolve the import errors in utilis
+- layout the dashbaord streamlit code
 - add documentation to the code